A

 Margarita Louka is an illustrator from Cyprus currently based in Dubai, UAE.
 Her visual illustration work and her research explore themes such as migration, (de)colonization, physical or emotional journeys, what it means to “belong” to a place and the unreliability of memory.
 Her creative process centres around collecting and assembling; she starts a project by collecting and making fragments which represent the theme she is working with.
 She then collages them together digitally, embracing an element of ambiguity, while constantly exploring the intersection between abstract and figurative illustration.
 She has worked within the publishing and editorial sectors.

-→ Found in [Re]Arranging Fragments
+→ Found in Lux In Dhalaam

 N